netpiemaker/PIEFlicker/README.md

 # PIEFlicker
-A New way of Data Communications in IoT Devices, Using Flashing LED and Phototransistors
+An Alterating Data Communications between IoT Devices, Using Flashing LED Light or Smartphone's Screen and Phototransistors